aiven/aiven-docs/docs/products/kafka/howto/best-practices.md

 ## Configure single availability zone (AZ) for BYOC customers

-For Bring Your Own Cloud (BYOC) customers, deploying Aiven for Apache Kafka in a single availability zone (AZ) can lower costs by eliminating charges for transferring data between availability zones.
+For Bring Your Own Cloud (BYOC) customers, deploying Aiven for Apache Kafka in a single availability zone (AZ) can reduce costs by removing inter-zone data transfer fees.
 However, using a single AZ removes Kafka's resiliency, as data is not replicated across zones.
 This increases the risk of downtime if the AZ fails.

 When considering a single AZ allocation, evaluate your organization's risk tolerance, as Aiven's standard uptime SLA does not apply to services deployed in a single AZ.